An excerpt from www.HouseOfNames.com archives copyright © 2000 - 2016

 To escape the uncertainty of the political and religious uncertainty found in England, many English families boarded ships at great expense to sail for the colonies held by Britain.
 The passages were expensive, though, and the boats were unsafe, overcrowded, and ridden with disease.
 Those who were hardy and lucky enough to make the passage intact were rewarded with land, opportunity, and social environment less prone to religious and political persecution.
 Many of these families went on to be important contributors to the young nations of Canada and the United States where they settled.
 Jollys were some of the first of the immigrants to arrive in North America:

-Jolly Settlers in the United States in the 17th Century
+Jolly Settlers in United States in the 17th Century

-Jolly Settlers in the United States in the 18th Century
+Jolly Settlers in United States in the 18th Century

-Jolly Settlers in the United States in the 19th Century
+Jolly Settlers in United States in the 19th Century

 The Jolly Family Crest was acquired from the Houseofnames.com archives.
 The Jolly Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.